 What do you think that the impact of the Women’s Court has been?

-I think that the establishment and work of the Women’s Court has significantly strengthened civil society.
+I think that the establishment and work of the Women’s Court have significantly strengthened civil society.
 It has encouraged joint work and solidarity between women.
 Through the work of the Women’s Court, women have become the subjects of justice, encouraged to create different legal practices and influence institutional legal systems, independent from political influence, the influence of the state or anyone else.
 We received additional support to more clearly and boldly go public with our traumas and problems and this has intensified the pressure on local and international institutions for the protection of our rights.

 The Court is a modern-day institution that has enabled us to present our current problems, which is very important because all the harms of the past are being experienced through modern-day problems and traumas.